Trotskyism: "Legend of Trotskyism"

 Trotsky was sent into internal exile, and his supporters were jailed.
 For instance, Victor Serge first "spent six weeks in a cell" after a visit at midnight, then 85 days in an inner GPU cell, most of it in solitary confinement.
 He details the jailings of the Left Opposition.
-However, the Left Opposition worked secretly within the Soviet Union.
+However, the Left Opposition worked secretly within the USSR.
 Trotsky was eventually exiled to Turkey and moved to France, Norway and finally Mexico.

 After 1928, the various Communist Parties worldwide expelled Trotskyists from their ranks.
-Most Trotskyists defend the economic achievements of the planned economy in the Soviet Union during the 1920s and 1930s, despite the "misleadership" of the Soviet bureaucracy and what they claim to be the loss of democracy.
+Most Trotskyists defend the economic achievements of the planned economy in the USSR during the 1920s and 1930s, despite the "misleadership" of the Soviet bureaucracy and what they claim to be the loss of democracy.
 Trotskyists claim that in 1928 inner party democracy and soviet democracy, which was at the foundation of Bolshevism, had been destroyed within the various Communist Parties.
 Anyone who disagreed with the party line was labelled a Trotskyist and even a fascist.

-In 1937, Stalin again unleashed what Trotskyists say was a political terror against their Left Opposition and many of the remaining Old Bolsheviks (those who had played vital roles in the October Revolution in 1917) in the face of increased opposition, particularly in the army.